Do I Need a Special Attorney for a Military Divorce?

 Military Divorce Attorney in New Port Richey

 If you or your spouse is in the military and you are seeking a divorce, you might run into some complications that are unique to military divorces.
-At Dale L. Bernstein Chartered Law Office, our family law attorney in New Port Richey is experienced in handling such cases and understands the special rules and laws that govern these types of divorces and will use this knowledge to your advantage.
+At Dale L. Bernstein Chartered Law Office, our divorcwe attorney in New Port Richey is experienced in handling such cases and understands the special rules and laws that govern these types of divorces and will use this knowledge to your advantage.

 Call our office today at (727) 312-1112 to schedule your initial consultation and learn more about your options.